groupgets/purethermal1-uvc-capture/readme.md

 To view a live preview:

+    gst-launch-1.0 v4l2src device=/dev/video0 ! xvimagesink

+If you wish to use fixed scaling, you can use the `videoscale` element and leverage the lighter-weight `ximagesink`:

     gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,format=UYVY \
-    videoscale ! video/x-raw,width=640,height=480 ! videoconvert ! ximagesink
+    ! videoscale ! video/x-raw,width=640,height=480 ! videoconvert ! ximagesink

+The PureThermal1 can natively capture with the following raw types (and a few more):

+    video/x-raw,format=BGR    *Note that libv4l2 will emulate this type on Linux < 4.0
+    video/x-raw,format=RGB16
+    video/x-raw,format=GRAY8
+    video/x-raw,format=UYVY

-Note that you can change the format, width, and height as desired.
-As an exercise for the reader, gstreamer can also be used to record a video and stills.
+Gstreamer is very powerful and can be used to record video and stills, and even stream to remote network locations!

 ## guvcview (Linux)